Hiking in Switzerland to the Aiguilles Rouges hut

 Access: The Aiguilles Rouges hut is located at 2,821m in the canton of Valais in Switzerland in Val d’Hérens.
 It’s accessible from the parking near the ski lift “Guitza” in the village of Arolla.

 Hiking time: The hike from Arolla to the Aiguilles Rouges hut is 2h30.
-For the return, you can hike via Lac Bleu to Arolla (2h30-3h) or to La Gouille (1h30-2h), and from there, take a bus to Arolla.
+For the return, you can hike via Lac Bleu to Arolla (2h30-3h) or to La Gouille (1h30-2h), and from there take a bus to Arolla.
 Alternatively, you can reach Arolla from La Gouille by going along the river.

 Accommodation: Aiguilles Rouges hut website.
 The Aiguilles Rouges hut is open all year round but guarded only from mid-March to mid-April and from late June to late September.
 Accommodation is in dormitories with mattresses, pillows and blankets provided.
 For hygienic reasons, all visitors are required to bring a light sleeping bag.
-The hut offers a half-board.
+The hut offers half-board.
 Reservations required.

 No Comments